 - In regards to times, keep in mind your mountain fitness — different than the gym.
 The low end of the times in this post is a constant fast pace uphill with little to no breaks and a brisk pace downhill.
 Most hikers should plan for a middle of the road time with the estimated duration.

 - A GPS tracker could save your life – it’s one of those backpacking essentials I like to have on me just in case I need to hit SOS.
 Alltrails is our favorite app to have on a hike.
 It shows the correct trail way, elevation, and other hiker reviews.
 It’s not perfect, but it shows a great deal of information.
 We paid the subscription fee so that we could download all the data we need on our phones.
-Best $2.50 (per month) ever spent!
+Best $3 (per month) ever spent!

 What to Wear On a Hike?

 The most basic principle of what to wear hiking is layering.
 Anyone that has spent time in the wilderness or mountains can speak to the fact your temperature can fluctuate a lot on a hike.
 You can quickly start off cool at the base of the mountain and get hot as soon as you begin moving.

 Hiking clothing aims to help regulate your body temperature, element protection, and moisture management.
 Temperature management is best done through a layering system.
 If you want to learn more about what to pack for a day hike or what to wear on a hike, you can see our full post!
 Here are the best hiking clothes for men and the best hiking clothes for women.